AjNavneet/ChurnPrediction_EnsembleTechniques/readme.md

     - **ROC_curves**: Contains the ROC curves generated for all three algorithms.

 4. **lib**: This is a reference folder.
 It contains the original IPython notebook that we saw in the videos.

 ---

-## Concepts Explored:

-1. Random Forest, AdaBoost, and Gradient Boosting algorithms.
-2. Matplotlib for data interpretation and advanced visualizations.
-3. Data inspection and cleaning.
-4. Scikit-learn library to build the Random Forest, AdaBoost, and Gradient Boosting models.
-5. Making predictions using the trained model.
-6. Metrics such as ROC, AUC, recall, precision, and F1 score.
-7. Handling unbalanced data using the SMOTE method.
-8. Performing feature importance.
-9. Evaluating the ROC curve results across multiple models.
-10. Implementing the LIME technique on the dataset.

----